PiepsC/piepscave/content/about/Bio/i_Bio.md

 # Contact information

 **Note:** if you feel inclined to contact me, please use the appropriate medium!
 If you need to contact me with regard to any of the courses I teach or taught in the past, do so through my *university mail* or approach the student assistants first.
 I do not like to be called directly unless it is urgent.
-In case of work related questions contact the secretary.
+I am quite active on matrix and frequently read my e-mail.
+In case of work related questions contact the department secretary.

 **Department:** Design Automation of Embedded Systems